Roy Eugene Davis

-Roy Eugene Davis (March 9, 1931 – March 27, 2019) was an American spiritual teacher and author who "established the Georgia-based Center for Spiritual Awareness in 1972".
-Previously he had founded New Life Worldwide Inc. In 1967, he began publishing Truth Journal Magazine which has now been in continuous publication for 44 years.
+Roy Eugene Davis (March 9, 1931 – March 27, 2019) was an American spiritual teacher and author who established the Georgia-based Center for Spiritual Awareness in 1972.
+Previously he had founded New Life Worldwide Inc. In 1967, he began publishing Truth Journal Magazine.
 By 1970 he had authored nine books.
 Davis continued to teach in the Kriya Yoga tradition for more than 60 years.

 Biography

 Born in Leavittsburg, Ohio, Davis became interested in yoga at a young age.
 He read the book Autobiography of a Yogi when he was 18 and was attracted to kriya yoga and the author, Paramahansa Yogananda, who he "knew was his guru".
 After studying lessons from Yogananda's Self-Realization Fellowship and graduating from high school, he met Yogananda in 1949 and joined the monastic students at Yogananda's Self-Realization Fellowship.
 In 1951, he was ordained by Paramahansa Yogananda.
 In 1952, he was "appointed Minister of the SRF Center in Phoenix, Arizona", teaching kriya yoga.

-He left Self-Realization Fellowship and served in the United States Army Medical Corps at Fort Riley from 1953 through 1955.
-Following his military duty, he began his ministry as an independent spiritual teacher.
-In the 1960s he founded New Life Worldwide.
-He began publishing the Truth Journal magazine in 1967.
-In the early 1970s, Edwin O'Neal of the Christian Spiritual Alliance invited Davis to head the organizations teaching ministry, and they named this outreach "Center for Spiritual Awareness".
-In 1972 Davis moved from Florida to Lakemont, Georgia to develop the ministry and retreat facilities of Center for Spiritual Awareness.
-Davis was in 1976 elected chairman of Christian Spiritual Alliance after O'Neal retired.
+He left Self-Realization Fellowship in 1953 and served in the United States Army Medical Corps at Fort Riley.
+Following his military duty, he began his ministry as an independent spiritual teacher, founding New Life Worldwide in St. Petersburg, Florida.
+Davis's relationship with Self-Realization Fellowship remained cordial, but some criticized him over the years, claiming that he did not have the authority to initiate people into the "secret" kriya yoga technique of Yogananda's lineage.
+He rejected these claims in his 1986 autobiography, God Has Given Us Every Good Thing.
+In the early 1960s, he began working with Edwin O'Neal of the Christian Spiritual Alliance (CSA) in Lakemont, Georgia, and he moved to Lakemont in 1973.
+When O'Neal retired from CSA in 1977, Davis took over as the chairman of its board and the head of its publishing house, which was renamed the Center for Spiritual Awareness.

 Davis taught in more than 100 cities in North America and in Japan, Brazil, Europe, West Africa, and India.
 Some of his books are published in 10 languages and in 11 countries.
-He continued to publish Truth Journal magazine and wrote monthly lessons for the Christian Spiritual Alliance members around the world.
+He published the Truth Journal magazine and wrote monthly lessons for the Christian Spiritual Alliance members around the world.

 He died on March 27, 2019, at the age of 88.